 On March 30, 2023, the Company entered into a Second Amended and Restated Credit Agreement (the "Credit Agreement"), with its lender, Bank Hapoalim B.M. ("BHBM").
 This facility, which matures on June 1, 2025, replaced our revolving credit facility which was entered into in June 1, 2018 (the "Prior Credit Agreement").
 Under the terms of the Credit Agreement: (i) a promissory note under the Prior Credit Agreement in the amount of \$6,666,000 was repaid, (ii) BHBM established a new revolving credit facility in the amount of \$10,000,000 with a commitment termination date of May 31, 2025, (iii) the Company may use the revolving commitments of BHBM to obtain letters of credit up to a sublimit thereunder of \$1,000,000, and (iv) the LIBOR rate option for all borrowings was replaced with the secured overnight financing rate for U.S. Government Securities ("SOFR").
 Advances under the Credit Agreement bear interest, at the Company's election at the time of the advance, at either BHBM's prime rate of interest plus a 0.45% spread or SOFR plus a 3.65% spread.
 In addition, there is a 0.30% per annum fee for any unused portion of the \$10,000,000 revolving facility.
-As of December 28, 2024, no advances were outstanding under the Credit Agreement.
-As of December 28, 2024, the weighted average interest on the outstanding BHBM indebtedness was approximately 8.2%.
-The replacement of LIBOR with SOFR as a reference rate in our debt agreements did not have a material adverse effect on our financial position or materially affect our interest expense.
+As of March 29, 2025, no advances were outstanding under the Credit Agreement.
+As of March 29, 2025, the weighted average interest on the outstanding BHBM indebtedness was approximately 8.0%.
 The Company is currently working with its lender on a new credit agreement; however, there can be no assurances that this agreement will be completed.